In this article, we explain what the Grammarly readability score is and how you can use it to improve your writing.

 For example, if you're writing social media posts for Facebook or LinkedIn, does the passive voice matter?
 Then again,. you can also spend a long time perfecting a piece.

 Aiming for a good readability score promotes writing that's clear, concise and, ideally, error-free.

 It will also help you improve sentence structure and your writing style and keep a reader's attention longer.
 Clearer, more engaging writing can even help your articles with SEO.

 In short: balance the amount of effort required to get a piece of writing to 100 versus the value it will drive for your business or your readers.

 If you'd like to learn more, read our Grammarly Premium review.

 FAQS on Grammarly Readability Score

 What is a good readability score on Grammarly?

-Review the Grammarly suggestions one-by-one and decide if they make sense for your work.
-Also, edit long sentences, remove clunky and complicated language, and fix common spelling and grammar mistakes.
+Review the Grammarly suggestions one by one and decide if they make sense for your work.
+Also, edit long sentences, remove the clunky and complicated language, and fix common spelling and grammar mistakes.